 Spiritual – unconditional and nonjudgmental intervention by another party establishing the canine-human bond.

-The program lasts from 15-25 weeks to train the warrior and dog team.
+The program lasts from 15-25 weeks to train the veteran and dog team.
 The first phase is focused on the skills needed to pass the AKC Canine Good Citizenship course, which is the benchmark standard in obedience for therapy dog work.
 During the second phase, time is spent socializing the team in dog friendly public places.
 When the trainer is confident the team is progressing sufficiently, the in-training Public Access work, in areas where only Service Dogs are allowed, begins.

 The team will graduate and become accredited by TADSAW when the Public Access Temperament Test is given and the team passes.
 The team will carry the necessary health certificates and documentation and will be able to accompany the warrior to stores, restaurants, living accommodations, and permitting full access to any and all places the warrior wishes to visit.